Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Using Modern Warfare Cubed/Shaders/the-shader-system.md

 * Shaders can be overwritten with resource packs
 * Shaders have poor compatibility with shaders from other mods
+* All shaders are loaded at `com.paneedah.weaponlib.render.Shaders`

 ## Vertex and Fragment Shaders
 Shaders are written in [GLSL], a C-like language, where files use the `.frag` and '`.vert` for the Vertex and Fragment shaders.

-As a example, `billboard.frag` and `billboard.vert` both work together to make up the `billboard` shader
+As an example, `billboard.frag` and `billboard.vert` both work together to make up the `billboard` shader

 ### billboard.frag Example
 ```glsl